Cosmo/Clippy/README.md

 ### Conversion

 Included in this project is a converter called `agent-converter.sh`.
-This tool converts opaque BMP sprites, removes background colors, puts them together to one big transparent PNG file and converts all sounds to MP3.
+This tool takes opaque BMP sprites, removes background colors, puts them together to one big transparent PNG file and converts all sounds to MP3.

-`./agent-convert.sh AGENT_PATH NEW_NAME`
+`./agent-convert.sh PATH_TO_AGENT NEW_NAME`

-`AGENT_PATH` path to decompiled agent.
+`AGENT_PATH` path to decompiled agent directory.
-`NEW_NAME` should only include lowercase letters and underscores.
+`NEW_NAME` should only include lowercase letters.

 #### Example